2022–23 FA Cup: Top scorers

+Following the conclusion of the competition, Wrexham player Paul Mullin was awarded the FA Cup Golden Ball Award, commemorating him as the top scorer of the season from the extra preliminary round through to the final with eight goals.

 Television rights

-Both of these broadcasters will air the tournament until the 2024–25 season.
-In addition, FA Cup matches may also be streamed on ESPN+.
+The domestic broadcasting rights for the competition were held by the BBC, who had held them since the 2014–15 season, and ITV, who were showing matches for the second successive season.
+Both of these broadcasters will air the tournament until the 2024–25 season, and both were permitted to show the final live.
+In addition, FA Cup matches could also be streamed on ESPN+.

-Additional matches featuring Welsh clubs may feature on BBC Wales or on Welsh language channel S4C.
+Additional matches featuring Welsh clubs could feature on BBC Wales or on Welsh language channel S4C.